top of page

 Search

-Dispelling the Myths About Cursive: Is Cursive Necessary?
+Dispelling the Myths About Handwriting in Cursive: Is Cursive Necessary?

-In the age of digital communication, one might wonder if learning cursive is still relevant.
-Cursive handwriting has long been a staple of education in former years, but many myths have arisen surrounding its necessity more recently.
+In the age of digital communication, one might wonder if learning handwriting in cursive is still relevant.
+Cursive has long been a staple of education in former years, but many myths have arisen surrounding its necessity more recently.

 Let's debunk 4 common myths about cursive and discuss whether it is worth the effort is today's world.